-Central Oregon Community College Foundation scholarships
+Central Oregon Community College Foundation Scholarships

-The Central Oregon Community College Foundation is a group of interested and concerned private citizens from throughout the College District who donate their time and effort to help COCC's students and to improve College programs.
+The Central Oregon Community College Foundation is comprised of a board of directors, administrative staff members and a group of interested and concerned private citizens from throughout the College District who donate their time and effort to help COCC's students and to improve College programs.
 Each year, the COCC Foundation raises funds to finance a number of scholarships.
 A scholarship application is required.
 Applications are submitted online at http://finaid.cocc.edu beginning in mid-December for the upcoming academic year.
 Eligibility is determined by the COCC Scholarship Selection Committee and may be based on need, academic achievement, residency or other donor-specific criteria.
 The COCC Foundation Scholarship is not available for summer term.